VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 5. Restart Neovim.

 When Neovim starts it should show a message telling us is cloning the plugin manager.
-After it's done another window will show up, it'll tell us the progress of the plugins download.
-After plugins are installed they will be loaded.
+After it's done another window will show up, it'll tell us the progress of the plugin's download.
+After the plugins are installed they will be loaded.

 ## Setup lsp-zero